jlinton/DoubleInt_t/README.md

-This started as an amusing exercise is template meta-programming..
+This started as an amusing exercise in template meta-programming..
 Or in this case nestable classes.
-AKA std::list<std::list<>> But the optimizer can see into the nesting, so the generated assembly actually looks really sort of native.
+AKA std::list&<std::list<>&> But the optimizer can see into the nesting, so the generated assembly actually looks really sort of native.
 Especially since the base class is just gcc inline assembly...